Cristlopezr/aureolab-challenge/README.md

 ## How to Use the Application (User Guide)

 1. Viewing Products
-    Navigate to the homepage of the app to view the list of available products.
+   - Navigate to the homepage of the app to view the list of available products.

 2. Adding Products to the Cart
-    Click the "Add to Cart" button for each product to add them to your shopping cart.
+   - Click the "Add to Cart" button for each product to add them to your shopping cart.

 3. Making a Payment
-    When you're ready to checkout, go to the cart and proceed to the Stripe payment page to complete your purchase.
+   - When you're ready to checkout, go to the cart and proceed to the Stripe payment page to complete your purchase.

 4. Viewing Orders
-    After a successful purchase, go to the "My Orders" page where you can see the details of your orders.
+   - After a successful purchase, go to the "My Orders" page where you can see the details of your orders.

 5. Requesting a Refund
-    If you need to request a refund for an order, click on the "View Details" button next to the order.
+   - If you need to request a refund for an order, click on the "View Details" button next to the order.
 From there, you can request either a full or partial refund by clicking on the respective buttons.

 ## Integration details

 ### 1. Stripe integration

 1.1 **Payment Integration**:
-    The Stripe payment integration is handled in the backend using the Stripe API.
-You will need to configure your STRIPE_SECRET_KEY in the .env file to enable payments.
+   - The Stripe payment integration is handled in the backend using the Stripe API.
+You will need to configure your STRIPE_SECRET_KEY in the .env file to enable payments, and also set the STRIPE_ENDPOINT_SECRET to allow the webhook to function properly.

 1.2 **Checkout Session Creation**:
    - When a user proceeds to checkout, a **Stripe Checkout session** is created on the backend.
 This session represents the payment process for the selected items in the cart.